juehling/tres_coi_analysis_2019_ms/README.md

 ## 4_other_outputs

-Contains spreadsheets with the unique arthropod families and, in some cases, genera identified in the fecal samples plus information about their larval stages (i.e., aquatic, terrestrial, both, unknown).
+Contains spreadsheets with the unique arthropod families identified in the fecal samples plus information about their immature stages (i.e., aquatic, terrestrial, both, unknown).

 - *unique_families.csv*: created in *data_filtering_script.R*.
 Contains a list of the unique families found in the fecal samples.
 - *unique_families_aquatic_terrestrial_IDs.csv*: populated outside of R. Contains identifications of the habitat of the larval stage of each insect family (aquatic, terrestrial, both, or unknown).
 Columns are as follows: